tangobreath/tangobreath.github.io/_posts/2012-02-21-thinking-about-collection-is-bad-for-your-tango.md

   - TangoBreath class
   - vinyasa
 ---
-# &#8220;Collection&#8221; was eliminated from our tango vocabulary for many reasons.

 I&#8217;ve written about collection in other articles, <a title="Moving with your line of gravity" href="http://tangobreath.com/moving-with-your-line-of-gravity/" target="_blank">&#8220;Moving with your line of gravity&#8221;</a> and <a title="How we think affects the way we move" href="http://tangobreath.com/how-we-think-affects-the-way-we-move-2/" target="_blank">&#8220;How we think affects the way we move&#8221;</a>, so it is no secret that I don&#8217;t like what thinking about collection does to our dance.
 When we started developing our TangoBreath vinyasa, &#8220;collection&#8221; was one the first things we eliminated in our teaching and in our descriptions of Argentine tango movement.